-It is not possible for OrbixNames 3.0.1 and the Java naming service supplied with OrbixWeb to share the same Bindings Repository.
+It is not possible for OrbixNames 3.0.2 and the Java naming service supplied with OrbixWeb to share the same Bindings Repository.

-New Features in OrbixNames 3.0.1
+New Features in OrbixNames 3.0.1and Later Versions

-This section describes the new functionality and major changes added in OrbixNames 3.0.1.
+This section describes the new functionality and major changes added in OrbixNames 3.0.1 and later versions.